The Continental Tang Soo Do Federation

 (No hands on hips & no arms crossed inside Doh Jahng)

-9. You must have permission from your instructor to participate in any tournament.
+9. You must have permission from your instructor to participate

 10. Never use drugs.